g1ntas/code-generator-ex-poc/README.md

 **NOTE:** I created this project for learning purposes.
-Unfortunatelly, I am not going to finish this project, instead I will rewrite it in PHP.
+Unfortunatelly, I am not going to finish this project, though I am still working on the idea and currently implementing it in Python.

 # Accio
 **Accio** is a CLI tool, which allows to generate code templates parsed from the GitHub gists.